 For more information see: Visit Culloden National Trust

-5. Discover Clava Cairn
+5. Discover Clava Cairns

-It was used as the Inspiration for Outlander and Clava Cairn does have a magical feel.
+It was used as the Inspiration for Outlander and Clava Cairns does have a magical feel.
 The Bronze Age graves date back 4000 years.
 The site is free to visit and you can walk right into the centre of two of the passage graves.

 There are large stones erected in and around the cairns believed to be for astronomical purposes and if you arrive early you will have the place all to yourself.

 6. Follow The Malt Whisky Trail

 It’s no secret that Scotland has superb scotch and there is no shortage of distilleries near Inverness.
 Dalwhinnie, Glenlivet, and Glenmorangie may be the most well known, but we stopped at Glen Ord for a day to sample their impeccable Singleton Scotch.

 It is one of the oldest distilleries in Scotland and they still malt their own barley on site.
 This distillery tour was one of the best we’ve ever taken and believe me we’ve taken a lot.